stefagnone/Chicago-Bike-Rental-Demand-Prediction/README.md

-# Chicago Bike Rental Demand Prediction
+# Bike Rental Demand Prediction Model for Chicago

 ## Project Overview
-In this project, I developed a machine learning model to predict daily bike rental demand in the Chicago metropolitan area.
-Working with the Cook County Planning and Development Department, the goal was to provide insights into factors influencing bike rental demand and build a reliable predictive model.
-This project leverages regression techniques to address the increasing need for bike rental services due to convenience, sustainability, and fitness trends.
+In this project, I developed a machine learning model to predict daily bike rental demand for Chicago, leveraging a dataset provided by the Cook County Planning and Development Department.
+This model will help city planners understand demand trends and make data-driven decisions to optimize bike-sharing services.

 The analysis focused on:
-- Identifying key variables that impact daily bike rental demand.
+- Identifying factors that influence bike rental demand.
-- Evaluating multiple regression models to find the best predictive solution.
-- Conducting hyperparameter tuning on top-performing models for improved accuracy.
+- Building multiple regression models, tuning hyperparameters, and comparing model performance.
+- Selecting a final model and making predictions based on the model’s accuracy.

+The project demonstrates practical application in predictive modeling, feature engineering, and data-driven decision-making.

 ## Technologies Used
-- **Python**: Data analysis and machine learning modeling
+- **Python**: Data preprocessing, model training, and evaluation
-- **Jupyter Notebook**: Interactive code development
+- **Pandas, NumPy**: Data manipulation and processing
-- **Scikit-Learn**: Model building, evaluation, and hyperparameter tuning
+- **Scikit-Learn**: Machine learning models, hyperparameter tuning
-- **Data Visualization**: Matplotlib and Seaborn for exploratory data visualization
+- **Matplotlib, Seaborn**: Data visualization

 ## Repository Structure
-- `Data/`: Contains the dataset file (`chicago_training_data.xlsx`) used for training the models.
+- `Data/`: Contains the training data file (`chicago_training_data.xlsx`) and final predictions file (`final_model_predictions.csv`) submitted on Kaggle.
-- `Code/`: Includes the Jupyter Notebook (`Compagnone_Stefano_A1.ipynb`) with the full analysis, model development, and final predictions.
+- `Code/`: Jupyter Notebook with the full analysis, model training, and evaluation (`Compagnone_Stefano_A1.ipynb`).
-- `Submissions/`: Contains the Kaggle submission file (`final_predictions.csv`) with the final model's predictions.
+- `Output/`: Kaggle submission predictions file for the final model (`final_model_predictions.csv`).

 ## Key Insights
-- Exploratory Data Analysis (EDA) revealed significant features impacting bike rental demand, including weather conditions, time of year, and economic factors.
+- The model identified significant predictors for bike rental demand, such as weather conditions, day of the week, and seasonal patterns.
-- Feature engineering created additional meaningful features that enhanced model interpretability.
-- Ridge Regression emerged as the top-performing model after hyperparameter tuning, providing accurate predictions with minimal overfitting.
+- Among various models, the best-performing model achieved a high accuracy on both training and testing datasets, minimizing overfitting.
+- Insights from the analysis will aid in improving bike-sharing infrastructure and addressing peak demand periods effectively.

 ## Instructions
 1. Clone this repository.
-2. Run the Jupyter Notebook (`Compagnone_Stefano_A1.ipynb`) in Jupyter or JupyterLab.
+2. Open the Jupyter Notebook (`Compagnone_Stefano_A1.ipynb`) in Jupyter or any compatible environment.
-3. Ensure the required libraries are installed as per the imports in the notebook.
+3. Ensure that required libraries (like `scikit-learn`, `pandas`, `matplotlib`) are installed.
+4. Run the notebook to explore data analysis, model training, and final predictions.
-4. Review the generated predictions in `final_predictions.csv` and insights from the EDA and model analysis.
+5. Review the predictions in `Output/final_model_predictions.csv`.

 ## Contact
-Connect with me on [LinkedIn](https://www.linkedin.com/in/stefano-compagnone98/) for more information or to discuss this project.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/stefano-compagnone98/) for more information or explore my other projects on GitHub.